The Milgram Battery

 The others looked to Del Rio, the only dissenting voice.
 “You saw how he performed during the Battery.
 He is not only insubordinate, but he attacks authority figures.”

 Saul’s tone was dry.
 “You realize that’s what Adversaries are supposed to do, right?”

 “Were you going to give him cause to do so?”
 Deschat considered Morgan for a moment, her eyes lingering on him until she wondered if he was going to blush beneath her gaze.
 “I think you’ve mistaken obedience for discipline.”

 “I think so as well.”
 Saul pushed the sword and the jeweler’s box towards Morgan.
 “I’m willing to trust this man’s self-discipline.”

 “Thank you.”
 Morgan opened the box and found a set of well-polished sword and balance pins.
 They were an old design, bulkier than the current generation, and less abstract.
 These actually had the rattlesnake coiled around the sword’s blade, holding the balance in its jaws.
 He took his time in attaching them to his ballistic jacket’s lapels before taking up the sword.
 It was a dress sword, shorter and slimmer than a rapier, and good only for thrusting.
 The base of the blade was just wide enough for a word to be etched on each of the blade’s three sides: ‘Liberty', ‘Justice', and ‘Equality'.
 He drew the blade fully and saluted.

 Magnin nodded.
 “We would hear your oath, Adversary Stormrider.
 I trust you know the words.”

 Morgan recalled them.
-He etched them into his memory as indelibly as the Phoenix Society’s three primary ideals on the blade of his dress sword: “I swear eternal hostility towards every form of tyranny over the human mind.”
+He etched them into his memory as indelibly as the Phoenix Society’s three primary ideals on the blade of his dress sword.
+“I swear eternal hostility toward every form of tyranny over the human mind.”